Our Good Story

 We are a family of wellness experts, Native small farmers, healers and educators.
 Our mission is to lovingly and strategically support one another in ways that protect sacred ways of knowing and share best practices in medicine, community planning and healing in a safe and all-are-welcome environment.

-Our projects have included small gardens and farms, non-profit fundraisers and outreaches, cooking and teaching events, international healthcare events, gatherings and brainstorming -- in addition to the gnarlier ingredients needed to sustain us -- project scaffolding, problem solving, grant and funding solutions, and entity- to-entity liaison work.
+Our projects have included small gardens and farms, non-profit fundraisers and outreaches, cooking and teaching events, Tribal projects, international healthcare events, gatherings and brainstorming -- in addition to the gnarlier ingredients needed to sustain us -- project scaffolding, problem solving, grant and funding solutions, and entity- to-entity liaison work.

 Isaac Ilaoa, D.O.